Preeverse/cybersecurity-projects/Projects/SIEM/Splunk/Splunk.md

-# Splunk - A SIEM Solution
+# Setting up a SIEM Solution with Splunk Enterprise in a Windows Domain Lab

 ## Overview